Vanille-N/website/data/treebor/src/core.md

-different fields of a `struct`{.rust}: as long as the borrows are on disjoint parts of memory (and even if it is impossible to guarantee at compile-time that those parts are disjoint, but they happen to be at runtime) the behavior according to Tree Borrows will generally be trivial.
+different fields of a `struct`{.rust}: as long as the borrows are on disjoint parts of memory (and even if it is impossible to guarantee at compile-time that those parts are disjoint, but they happen to be at runtime) the behavior according to Tree Borrows will generally be trivial in the sense that there is no aliasing on each location.

 ### Unsafe